GLOBAL 2016: New research shows that innovative brand experience delivers faster value growth

 Interaction – “Deliver on your most important needs”

 Responsiveness – “Have better online services and engaging content”

 Resilience – “Strive to make people’s future lives better”

 Winners and Losers: key findings in brand value growth

 By combining the four components equally we are able to create a single score for each brand and create an “XP Capital Index” for all brands in the BrandZ™ database.
 We also proved this had a strong relationship with current consumer demand.
 We were then able to examine the relationship between brands with High, Medium and Low Brand Experience Capital scores and their trended brand value over a 10- year period.
 Our research revealed:

-4. The data show that brands with medium Experience Capital outperform the market by up to 66 percent.
-Brands in this group may have scored highly in one or two components but not consistently strongly across all four components resulting from ad hoc customer experiences that are not united around a holistic experience strategy and have therefore only gained average brand value growth.
+- The data show that brands with medium Experience Capital outperform the market by up to 66 percent.
+Brands in this group may have scored highly in one or two components but not consistently strongly across all four components resulting from adhoc customer experiences that are not united around a holistic experience strategy and have therefore only gained average brand value growth.

-All of this is good news for CEOs and CMOs charged with delivering top line revenue and bottom line profits.
-We have clear quantified evidence that superior customer service accelerates business growth.
-And we know that the most valuable brands exhibit a profound customer centricity that enables more innovative approaches to business models and technologies and, most important - this results in customer experiences that can generate completely new revenue streams.
+For CEOs and CMOs the results are clear; creating a superior customer experience accelerates business growth.
+The most valuable brands exhibit a profound customer centricity that enables more innovative approaches to business models and technologies and this results in customer experiences that can generate completely new revenue streams.